 - Museum Associates Special Event Fundraising Fund: Support the Florida Museum’s annual Passport Gala.

 - Museum Building Renovation Fund: Support additional renovations to the Florida Museum.

 - Museum Unrestricted Fund: Support research, teaching, exhibits and educational programs at the Florida Museum of Natural History.

-- Peggy Kirkpatrick Fund: Support academic programs at Florida Museum.
+- Peggy Kirkpatrick Fund: Support academic programs at the Florida Museum.

 One of the largest systematic collections of pre-Columbian artifacts from the West Indies.

-- Island Archaeology Endowment: Support archaeological research in West Indies.
+- Island Archaeology Endowment: Support archaeological research in the West Indies.

 - James E. Lockwood, Jr. Professorship in Florida and Caribbean Archaeology: Support an endowed professorship/chair for the Museum's Florida and Caribbean Archaeology programs.
 (Endowment)